25 of the most expensive music videos ever made

 In her biography, Madonna ‘Talking’: Madonna in Her Own Words, the Grammy-winner commented about the development of the video, “This one I had the most amount of input.
 I oversaw everything — the building of the sets, everyone’s costumes, I had meetings with make-up and hair, and the cinematographer, everybody.
 Casting, finding the right cat — just every aspect.
 Kind of like making a little movie.
 We basically sat down and just threw out every idea we could possibly conceive of and of all the things we wanted.
 All the imagery we wanted — and I had a few set ideas, for instance, the cat and the idea of Metropolis.
 I definitely wanted to have that influence, that looks on all the men—the workers, diligently, methodically working away.”

 A visually stunning music video, with its elaborate sets, special effects, and intricate choreography, this Guns N Roses track was the conclusion to the unofficial trilogy featuring ‘Don’t Cry’ as well as ‘November Rain’.
-The video was helmed by Andy Morahan, the director credited with the previous two iterations, and cost an estimated USD 5 million (INR 41 crore approx.) at the time.
+The video was helmed by Andy Morahan, the director credited with the previous two iterations, and cost an estimated USD 5 million at the time.
 Frontman Axl Rose is said to have penned the script of the nearly nine-minute-long video himself.
-The final scene sees Axl being rescued by dolphins, a special effects-heavy narrative that conflated costs to USD 4 million (INR 33 crore approx.) — a jawdropping amount, considering it was the ’90s.
+The final scene sees Axl being rescued by dolphins, a special effects-heavy narrative that conflated costs to USD 4 million — a jawdropping amount, considering it was the ’90s.
 Adjusted to today’s inflation rates, the sum reaches a staggering USD 10 million.

 Released in December 1993, ‘Estranged’ was placed on the New York Times list of the ’15 Essential Hair-Metal Videos’.